This article was published on the 10th of February 2020. This article was updated on the 30th of April 2020.

 Whilst keeping the above-mentioned best practices in mind, one can then move on to the workstation itself.
 Note that one can use more than one (virtual) machine to analyse malware, and that the choice is likely based upon both personal preference, as well as the target architecture of the malware that is usually analysed.

-The hardware of the analysis workstation should have 12 gigabytes of RAM as a bare minimum, whereas more is preferred.
+The hardware of the analysis workstation should have 8 gigabytes of RAM as a bare minimum, whereas more is preferred.
+The recommended amount of RAM is 12 gigabytes or more.
 When working with one or multiple VMs, the read and write speed of a SSD is required.
 The size does not matter too much, but 512 GB should suffice.
 A modern CPU, regardless of the vendor, does the job perfectly.
 There is no need for a GPU in general.

 This Windows-based security distribution by FireEye contains the most common analysis tools.
 The provided script is used to transform a virtual machine into the FlareVM.
 The installation takes some time, depending on your internet speed and the device’s hardware.